Best Rollers for Painting Furniture

 What Size of Roller to Use When Painting Furniture?

-You may be curious as to why I use and recommend mini paint rollers when I said that rollers cover a larger surface area quickly.
+You may be curious as to why I use and recommend mini ones when I said that rollers cover a larger surface area quickly.

-Based on my experience, I wouldn’t use anything bigger than a 4 inch roller because most furniture has a lot of details and smaller areas, and it’s harder to get into and around the details with a larger roller.
+Based on my experience, I wouldn’t use anything bigger than a 4 inch because most pieces have a lot of details and smaller areas, and it’s harder to get into and around the details with a larger one.

-If you’re in a pinch a 6 inch roller would be fine.
-But 4 inch rollers are the best for painting furniture.
+If you’re in a pinch, a 6 inch one would be fine.
+But 4 inch types are the best for painting.

 What Is the Best Paint for Furniture?

-A self-leveling paint allows you to roll the paint on your furniture without it leaving a lot of little bumps (or texture) behind.
-Learn more about the best paint for furniture here.
+A self leveling type allows you to roll it on your piece without it leaving a lot of little bumps (or texture) behind.
+Learn more about the best paint for furniture and best paints for wood furniture here.

 How to Get a Smooth Paint Finish with a Roller

-• Don’t put too much paint on your roller.
-You want it to be covered in a very small amount of paint before your roll it onto your furniture.
-This will create a smoother finish and thinner coats of paint are better for adhesion.
+• Don’t put too much coating on your roller.
+You want it to be covered in a very small amount before you apply it.
+This will create a smoother finish, and thinner coats are better for adhesion.

-• Ensure that the surface you initially painted on is dry before rolling another coat of paint onto it.
-Rolling over a partially dry coat of paint will make the paint feel rougher.
+• Make sure that the surface you initially applied coating on is dry before rolling another coat onto it.
+Rolling over a partially dry coat will make the finish feel rougher.

 Is it Better to Paint Furniture with a Brush or a Roller?

 This is a personal preference.
 A roller allows you to cover a larger area faster than a brush.
-But, you will still probably need a brush for the corners and crevices of the furniture you are working on.
+But you will still probably need a brush for the corners and crevices of the piece you are working on.

-brushing paint onto a dresser in the details and trim
+brushing coating onto a dresser in the details and trim

-hanging plastic on the wall to prevent paint spray from getting on the wall
+hanging plastic on the wall to prevent overspray

-If you’re interested in using a paint sprayer, here is my list of the best HVLP paint sprayers for furniture.
+If you’re interested in using one, here is my list of the best HVLP paint sprayers for furniture.

-Paint rollers are easier on your wallet, and you can paint indoors, which is good during winter.
-You also don’t have to cover everything around you…. just cover the floor typically.
+Rollers are easier on your wallet, and you can use them indoors, which is good during winter.
+You also don’t have to cover everything around you…. just cover the floor, typically.

-But, rollers do leave behind some texture, and it does take a little bit longer to paint with a roller.
-Here is a closeup of some of the texture you might get with a roller.
+But, they do leave behind some texture, and it does take a little bit longer to apply coating with a roller.
+Here is a closeup of some of the texture you might get with it.

 closeup of a dresser with roller texture